Fjf/Allen/selections.md

 Selections are added to the Allen sequence similarly to algorithms.
 After creating the selection source code, a new sequence must be generated.
-From `configuration/generator`, do `./parse_algorithms.py` to generate the relevant python code.
+Head to `configuration/sequences` and add a new configuration file.

 The selection can then be added to a sequence.
 The sequence header file can then be generated in the usual way.
 The line will automatically be included in a tuple of selections, which will be accessed using the `LineTraverser`.
 The traverser evaluates the selections on candidates